hortbot/hortbot/README.md

 All tools used for `go generate` and model generation run through `gobin`, and are versioned in `go.mod` like other dependencies.

-This project expects to be used in module mode, which means (as of Go 1.12) cloning this repo outside of `GOPATH`, or in `GOPATH` with `GO111MODULE=on`.
-The former is easier.